intbio/MolModEdu/GROMACS/nucl/README.md

 <a name="NCP"/>

 ### Nucleosome core particle and its PDB structures
-Nucleosome is a basic unit of DNA package in eucaryotes.
+Nucleosome is a basic unit of DNA package in eukaryotes.
-Nuclosome Core particle (NCP) consists of 1.67 left-handed super-helical turns of B-form DNA around an octamer of histone proteins.
-DNA wrap is about 167 bp.
+Nuclosome Core particle (NCP) consists of 1.67 left-handed super-helical turns of DNA around an octamer of histone proteins.
+NCP contains 145-147 bp of DNA.
 The octamer consists of 2 copies each of the core histones H2A, H2B, H3, and H4.

 Further information: [Nucleosome structural studies,](https://www.ncbi.nlm.nih.gov/pubmed/21176878), Davey, 2011